Are you looking for your dream property and at a loss for what questions to ask when buying land?

 - Are you allowed to place an RV on the lot?

-Questions to ask when buying land: THE INSPECTOR
+Questions to ask when buying land: THE COUNTY OR CITY

-If you’re looking to build on the land, then inspectors can be very helpful.
+If you’re looking to build on the land, then county/city building code inspectors and planning departments can be very helpful.

 An inspector is a great resource to ask about permits, zoning rights, and other restrictions that may inhibit your plans.

-Having an inspector answer these questions can help you move more quickly during the building process.
+Having an inspector or planner answer these questions can help you move more quickly during the building process.

 - What is the property’s zoning district?